Parth099/College-Notes/CompSci/N10-008/Network Basics/3 - Network Resources.md

 ## Client Server Model
 Uses a server to provide access to files and **devices** to people on the network. *Devices* are mean things like printers.

-Since each resource is located one a single (or many) servers, Administration and backup are **much** easier.
+Since each resource is located one a single (or many) servers, Administration and backup is **much** easier.
 This model is also more scalable.

 However since we require dedicated hardware and OSs, the cost for this system is higher.
 Yet, this model dominates the business market today.